Updated 1-6-2025

 The brewery uses a large, on-site production facility.
 Three flagship pours are served on tap, and the remaining nine taps are reserved for rotators.
 The bartender told me the brewery’s gluten-free Wicked West Cider is popular with regulars.

 The evening of my visit, an acoustic original songwriter sang while newcomers milled about chatting with friends.
-I appreciate the brewery’s wide selection of beer types, choosing best-selling El Compadre, an adjunct lager, and maltier Irish ale, Clurichaun.
+I appreciate the brewery’s wide selection of beer types, choosing the best-selling El Compadre, an adjunct lager, and maltier Irish ale, Clurichaun.

 We sipped on Langdon’s Lager and the Belgian Wit during the lunch hour.
 With the kitchen in sight, it was time to order pizza.
 Our server told us that the most popular specialty pizza on the menu is the Drop The Piggy.
 The homemade crust and sauce were surprisingly good, reminiscent of the pies we dine on in New York.
 The large pizza was covered in Canadian bacon, pepperoni, Italian sausage, and traditional bacon.
 Loving every bite and not wanting to leave a morsel behind, we asked for a to-go box.